Part 1: Shutterstock Contributor Royalties

 Not everyone likes upgrades to existing tools.
 Especially when you are very familiar with the old ones.

-Some of Shutterstock’s more recent site upgrades have brought some negative comments from contributors.
+In the last few years site upgrades have brought some negative comments from contributors.
 But overall, it seems they are making an effort to overhaul what is an old code base dealing with hundreds of millions of images.
 Not an easy task.

 You can’t deny that the website has everything a contributor needs, and 99% of the time it works well.
 Features include: